 After the UNF Gallery show concludes, the U2 Tattoo Project will take the exhibit to the Rock and Roll Hall of Fame in Cleveland, Ohio, in September as part of a fan celebration of U2’s 40th anniversary.

 Curated by Beth Nabi, assistant professor of graphic design and digital media at UNF, the exhibit displays the research of the U2 Tattoo Project, an ongoing international curation and study of U2-related tattoos.
 A 25-year fan of the band, Nabi studies U2’s visual identities, marketing and branding, and has presented her research on these topics at several academic conferences.
-She founded the project with visual anthropologist Chris LeClere and, coinciding with U2’s 2015 Innocence + Experience Tour, the pair traveled last year to 19 concerts in seven cities across three countries to document U2 fan tattoos.
-They interviewed nearly 150 fans from 17 different countries and photographed more than 300 tattoos.
-They also had the opportunity to interview in Dublin the two lead members of U2’s longtime creative team—Steve Averill, U2’s graphic designer since 1978, and Shaughn McGrath, U2’s graphic designer since 1990—to get the designers’ reactions to their work as tattooed on fans.
+She founded the project in 2015, coinciding with U2’s Innocence + Experience Tour, and traveled last year with photographer Chris LeClere to 19 concerts in seven cities across three countries to document U2 fan tattoos.
+Nearly 150 fans from 17 different countries were interviewed and more than 300 tattoos were photographed.
+She also had the opportunity to interview in Dublin the two lead members of U2’s longtime creative team—Steve Averill, U2’s graphic designer since 1978, and Shaughn McGrath, U2’s graphic designer since 1990—to get the designers’ reactions to their work as tattooed on fans.

 In 40 years as a band, U2 has accumulated a rich history of transient visual identities from each era or album, but no consistently used logo, like the Rolling Stones’ legendary lips-and-tongue symbol.
 The U2 Tattoo Project was created to study what, in the absence of that official logo, U2 fans get tattooed, and why.
 The project investigates the transition from marketing to body modification as fans go beyond ephemeral merchandise and permanently mark their bodies with a band’s identity.